 Major affiliate link providers like Amazon, are typically the most popular, but often make more sense for some publishers than others.

 Ultimately, every site has a different audience.
-That audience’s behavior will dictate the success of affiliate links.
+That audience’s behavior dictates the success of affiliate links.

-In another example, a customer of ours that owns an outdoor/nature blog (350,000 pageviews/per month) discovered that a large number of their site visitors were clicking links to a hotel at a travel location they had reviewed.
-They reached out to the venue and asked them if they’d be interested in setting up a referral program for any visitors that they sent to the site that booked a stay with the venue.
+A large number of this site’s visitors were clicking links to a hotel at a travel location they had reviewed.
+They reached out to the hotel and asked them if they’d be interested in setting up a referral program for any visitors that they sent to the site that booked a stay.